PrestaShop/docs/basics/keeping-up-to-date/upgrade.md

 Learn [how to backup your shop]({{< ref "/8/basics/keeping-up-to-date/backup" >}})
 {{% /notice %}}

-This chapter describes several ways to complete an upgrade of PrestaShop.
+This chapter describes several ways to complete an upgrade of PrestaShop: 1-click upgrade module or manual upgrade.

+## Upgrade module (1-click upgrade module)

+PrestaShop provides the module 1-click upgrade for free on the marketplace and your shop administration panel.

+You can read more about it [here]({{< ref "/8/basics/keeping-up-to-date/use-autoupgrade-module" >}}).

 ## Manual upgrade – Process details